Notice of Privacy Practices

 CHANGES TO THIS NOTICE

 The Provider will abide by the terms of the Notice currently in effect.
-The Provider reserves the right to change the terms of its Notice and to make the new Notice provisions effective for all PHI it maintains.
-An updated version of the Notice may be obtained at the clinic and Agile Virtual PT’s website at https://agilevirtualcare.com.
+The Provider reserves the right to change the terms of its Notice and to make the new Notice provisions effective for all protected health information that it maintains.
+An updated version of the Notice may be obtained at the clinic and on the company’s website.

 NOTICE EFFECTIVE DATE